crypto-ninja/mcp-server-for-Github/README.md

 ### Dual Authentication Strategy (Recommended)

-For maximum functionality and rate limits, configure **both** authentication methods:
+For maximum functionality and rate limits, you can configure **both** authentication methods, but most users only need a PAT to start:

 ```json
 {